 I also appreciated the two minor tweaks to the inside of the console itself – the larger 1TB hard drive and upgraded 802.11ac Wi-Fi antenna.
 Games are not only downloaded faster on this system but, thanks to an extra 500GB of storage, you won’t have to make the decision which games to keep and which ones you need to uninstall to clear up some room.

 If I ever find myself in a conversation with a Sony engineer, the first thing I’m going to ask about is the PS4 Pro’s lack of a 4K UHD Blu-ray player.
-I’ve tried to avoid the direct comparison to the Xbox One S throughout the review, but it completely boggles my mind that Microsoft – the company that once thought HD DVD would beat Blu-ray – now offers a 4K Blu-ray player while Sony’s does not.
+I’ve tried to avoid the direct comparison to the Xbox One S throughout the review, something that's now even harder to do with the Xbox One X on shelves, but it completely boggles my mind that Microsoft – the company that once thought HD DVD would beat Blu-ray – now offers a 4K Blu-ray player while Sony’s does not.

 Let’s return to the car analogy to really drive this point home: The PS4 Pro is truly a marvelous piece of machinery.
-It’s capable of so much and yet, disappointingly, there’s a huge swath of gamers who might not ever get to see it running on all cylinders simply because PS4 Pro Mode support is limited to 30 titles, many of which only benefit 4K TV owners.
+It’s capable of so much and yet, disappointingly, there’s a huge swath of gamers who might not ever get to see it running on all cylinders simply because 4K TV sets show the system at its best.

 Sure, the latest model of (insert your favorite car here) might be capable of reaching incredible speeds (read: capable of 4K), but if you’re limited the law to stay under a certain speed (read: using a 1080p TV), then what good is all that speed?